Anatomy of a Scene

-Anatomy of a Scene is an American television series produced by and aired regularly on Sundance Channel since 2001.
+Anatomy of a Scene is an American television series produced by and aired on Sundance Channel from 2001 to 2005.
 As a tagline for the series notes, each 30-minute episode "dissects the art of filmmaking" of a scene from a specific film, often a film previously showcased at a Sundance Film Festival.

 An episode examines the scene from multiple perspectives, such as production design, costume design, cinematography, storyboards, writing, music, acting, and directing.
 Interviews with the cast and crew are interspersed with snippets from the film.

-Episodes of the show are often included on the DVD release of the films they study.
+Episodes of the show were often included on the DVD releases of the films they study.